learn through suffering C language learn through suffering

 DRAGONQUEST3

-In the previous program, the string is displayed by using the
+In the previous program, we displayed the string by passing the character array `str` directly without using the `%s` specifier: `printf(str);`

 String input